LearnersBlock/learners-block/README.md

 ### Development

 A Docker based development environment is available.
-The environment is built towards Mac OS AMD64.
-If you are running on another system, you may need to alter the image names in each of the Dockerfiles, replacing `amd64` with your operating system.
-A list of available images can be found [here]( https://www.balena.io/docs/reference/base-images/base-images/).

 There are two development docker-compose files, one for the frontend and one for WiFi Connect.

 Enabling the Docker BuildKit will speed up build times considerably.